-Eligibility.
-All Williams faculty, staff, and students are eligible to apply.
-Collaborative projects across units, departments, and programs, are strongly encouraged and projects highlighting ways to assess and reflect on impact will be prioritized.
+Eligibility: All Williams faculty, staff, and students are eligible to apply.
+Collaborative projects across units, departments, and programs are strongly encouraged and projects highlighting ways to assess and reflect on impact will be prioritized.

-Selection Process.
-A committee will review all project proposals.
+Selection Process: A committee will review all project proposals.
 Projects that emphasize collaborations across staff departments and/or academic units are especially encouraged.

-Reporting Requirements.
-During the grant period, grantees are asked to participate in two workshops organized by OIDE.
+Reporting Requirements: During the grant period, grantees are asked to participate in two workshops organized by OIDEI.
 The first workshop, at the beginning of the grant period, will provide opportunities to refine project proposals and look to develop collaborative working relationships with other funded projects.
 The second, at the end of the grant period, will provide an opportunity for grantees to share their experiences with the college more broadly, including through the submission of reports made to the Office for Institutional Diversity, Equity, and Inclusion.